Vector.dev Pipeline Configuration

 How do I filter out internal crawler traffic in Vector.dev?

-Apply a route transform with a VRL condition matching internal IP ranges or specific user-agent strings.
-Direct those events to a blackhole sink or exclude them from downstream routing.
+Apply a route transform condition matching internal IP ranges with VRL's ip_cidr_contains!("10.0.0.0/8", .host) or specific user-agent strings, and direct those events to a blackhole sink so they never reach analytics or inflate crawl counts.

 Can Vector.dev handle high-throughput Nginx logs without dropping crawl events?